pqnelson/matroids/README.md

    Matroids when there is a matrix `Mat` over R such that `vector_matroid Mat` is isomorphic to the given matroid (using the equivalence relation formalized back from item (1)).
+4. The attribute `M-representation` asserts a matrix is a representation of `M` (i.e., its vector matroid is isomorphic to `M`)
-4. The mode ["type"] `Representation of M` is defined parametrized by `M being R-representable Matroid` as a matrix such that the matrix's vector matroid is isomorphic to `M`.
+5. The mode ["type"] `Representation of M` is defined as an abbreviation for `M-representation Matrix of R`.
+This addresses concerns that the Mizar formalization is somehow "different" than the Lean formalization: a Representation of M _really is a Matrix_ which just so happens to satisfy some property.
-5. The attribute `full` is defined for `Representation of M` for when the representation can be written as $[I_{r} | D]$ in block form.
+6. The attribute `full` is defined for `Representation of M` for when the representation can be written as $[I_{r} | D]$ in block form.
-6. The attribute `standard` is defined for `Representation of M` for when the representation (call it $D$) is such that $[I_{r} | D]$ is a full representation of `M`.
+7. The attribute `standard` is defined for `Representation of M` for when the representation (call it $D$) is such that $[I_{r} | D]$ is a full representation of `M`.

-Note the divergence is caused by Mizar's classical semantics: a type cannot be empty in Mizar, otherwise we would end up with a free logic (not a classical logic).
+Note the divergence is caused by Mizar's classical semantics: a type cannot be empty in Mizar, otherwise we would end up with a [free logic](https://plato.stanford.edu/entries/logic-free/) (not a classical logic).
 This would result in surprising consequences discussed before on the Mizar mailing list (e.g., Freek Wiedijk's [Why do Mizar types need to be non empty?](http://mizar.uwb.edu.pl/forum/archive/0210/msg00001.html),